Sage1005/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# What Happens When You Tyoe Googlecom In Your Browser And Press Enter
+What happens when you type google.com in your browser and press Enter